hbc/Intro-to-R-2-day/lessons/07_advR-matching.md

 ## Calculating simple statistics

 Let's take a closer look at our data.
 Each column represents a sample in our experiment, and each sample has ~38K values corresponding to the expression of different transcripts.
-Suppose we wanted to compute the average value for a samplet, the R base package provides many built-in functions such as `mean`, `median`, `min`, `max`, and `range`, just to name a few.
+Suppose we wanted to compute the average value for a sample, the R base package provides many built-in functions such as `mean`, `median`, `min`, `max`, and `range`, just to name a few.
 Try computing the mean for "sample1" (_Hint: apply what you have learned previously using indexes_)

 ```r
 mean(rpkm_ordered[,'sample1'])